athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [West Side Story Line-learning Game AC '23](https://github.com/athenian-ct-projects/West-Side-Story-AC) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/West-Side-Story-AC)](https://repl.it/github/athenian-ct-projects/West-Side-Story-AC)
 * This is a line learning game for West Side Story.
 Be sure to obtain the game board prior to playing!
 * I didn't have the game board, so I was a little confused at first.
-However, there aren't any bugs and I couldn't crash it.
+I couldn't crash it.
 MA

 ### [West Side Story Line Learning Quiz LA '23](https://github.com/athenian-ct-projects/West-Side-Story-LA) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/West-Side-Story-LA)](https://repl.it/github/athenian-ct-projects/West-Side-Story-LA)
 * This is a game/quiz for the West Side Story focus day.